justinhtn/calculator/README.md

 # Calculator
 Created with CodeSandbox.
-Build with React and boostrapped with create-react-app
+Build with React and boostrapped with create-react-app.

 ## Install and run
 ```